derekbonilla/car_data_cleaning/README.md

 I find that there are written values of numbers, and one of those number values is misspelled.

-Using a similar used above I fix the misspelled value.
+Using a similar query used above I fix the misspelled value.
 Result looks like this:

 <img src="images/distinct cylinder number fixed .png">

-Cylinder number column is now clean.
+The `cylindernumber` column is now clean.

 Some values include numbers in a range.
-I make a query to inspect the peakrpm column
+I make a query to inspect the `peakrpm` column

 ```javascript
 SELECT